Custer County, Colorado Genealogy Guide

-Custer County, Oklahoma (Map It) was created on August 19, 1892 from Cheyenne-Arapaho Reservation.
-The county was named in honor of George Armstrong Custer (1839-1876), a United States Army cavalry commander during the Indian Wars.
-Learn More About State of Oklahoma History
+Custer County, Colorado (Map It) was created on March 9, 1877 from Fremont County.
+Custer County was named in honor of George Armstrong Custer, (1839 - 1876), the U.S. Army colonel defeated and killed at the Battle of Little Bighorn..
+Learn More About State of Colorado History

 Please contact the each clerk's department to confirm mailing address, hours, fees and other information before visiting or requesting information because contact information sometimes changes.
 The Clerk's Office DOES NOT DO RESEARCH.
 The documents are available to interested parties, barring confidential issues.
 Most staff will assist people in finding the materials, but it is up to the individual to do the research.